• Skip to primary navigation

 Yes, you definitely can.
 Summer parties would be a great time to serve this elderflower mocktail.
 Measurements and special instructions for making a big batch is located in the notes section of the recipe card below.

-Can I turn this into an alcoholic cocktail?
+Can I turn this into a cocktail?

 Of course, making this drink into elderflower cocktails would be super easy by adding a shot of vodka or gin.
 You could also swap the elderflower syrup for St. Germain elderflower liqueur.
 You can also swap the sparkling water for hard seltzer as well.